ACM40960/project-QianSandeep/README.md

   - [Usage](#usage)
   - [Team](#team)

-## <span style="color:#2ecc71">Project Overview</span>
+<span style="color:#2ecc71">Project Overview</span>
 The goal of this project is to predict the prices of the S&P 500 index.
-We experimented with different features and models to determine the best approach for accurate predictions.
-After thorough analysis, we finalized the model that performed the best in terms of predictions.
+We explored various features and models to identify the most effective approach for accurate predictions.
+Throughout our analysis, we ensured that our models were unbiased, with predictions closely aligned with real values.
+Among the models tested, Linear Regression on Principal Components showed strong performance.
+However, recognizing the presence of intricate temporal patterns that simpler models couldn't capture, we ultimately chose a more advanced method, LSTM, to effectively model the data.

 ## <span style="color:#e67e22">Data</span>
 The data used for this project consists of historical price information for the S&P 500 index.
 The dataset includes features such as: